sparkflows/writing-new-node/README.md

 	target/fire-examples-1.0.0.jar
 	target/fire-examples-1.0.0-jar-with-dependencies.jar

+The details for writing a New Node is here : https://github.com/sparkflows/fire-examples/blob/master/CreatingNewNodes.md

 ## Run a Java/Scala json workflow from the command line

 	The workflow can be created from the Sparkflows user interface.
 Each workflow has a json representation.